Kulk69/Brain-Tumor-Classification-using-CNN/README.md

 Getting Started
 Prerequisites
 Make sure you have Python installed.
-You'll need to install the following libraries:

-pip install tensorflow keras opencv-python PyQt5 matplotlib
+You'll need to install the following libraries: pip install tensorflow keras opencv-python PyQt5 matplotlib

 Extract the dataset and place it in the project directory under data/.

+Steps to Run the Project
+Train the Model:
+Run the training script to build and save the model:

+python training_code.py

 Run the GUI Interface:
-Run the following command to launch the GUI: python gui.py
+Once the model is trained and saved, launch the GUI to classify images:

+python gui_interface_code.py
 Upload Image:
-Use the interface to upload a brain MRI image and get the classification result.
+Use the GUI to upload an MRI image and view the classification result.

 File Structure
 model.py: CNN model architecture.